nvpnathan/helm-charts/planespotter/README.md

 `kubens planespotter`

-1.11 Create a **Wildcard DNS record** for the Ingress Controller for the cluster
+1.11 On the control center (Windows Jumpbox) create a **Wildcard DNS record** for the Ingress Controller for the cluster

 <details><summary>Screenshot 1.11</summary>
 <img src="../images/wildcard-dns.png">